On the equivalence of AQFTs and prefactorization algebras: Preliminaries

 the suboperad of the AQFT operad from Definition \ref{def:AQFToperad} whose objects are all $U\in \O_{\ovr{\Loc^\rc}}$ corresponding to causally convex opens $U\subseteq M$ which are either Cauchy or relatively compact and whose operations are of the form $[\sigma,\iota_{\und{U}}^V] :\und{U}\to V$, where $\iota_{\und{U}}^V = (\iota_{U_1}^V,\dots,\iota_{U_n}^V)$ is a tuple of inclusion $\Loc^\rc$-morphisms.
 The category of \textit{AQFTs over $\Loc^\rc/M$} is defined as the category

 of $\TT$-valued algebras over this suboperad.
 We further denote by

 the full subcategory of all AQFTs over $\Loc^\rc/M$ satisfying the time-slice axiom. \end{defi}

 For any $\Loc^\rc$-morphism $f : M\to N$, there exists an evident multifunctor (denoted with abuse of notation by the same symbol) $f:\O_M\to \O_N$ which is given by taking images under $f$.
 This induces a pullback functor $f^\ast : \HK^{(W)}(N)\to \HK^{(W)}(M)$ between the corresponding categories of AQFTs (satisfying the time-slice axiom) over the individual spacetimes.
-These data assemble into a \textit{Haag-Kastler $2$-functor}
+These data assemble into a \emph{strict} $2$-functor (see e.g.\ \cite[Definition 1.4.1]{Hovey}), called \textit{Haag-Kastler $2$-functor}